syncfusion/blazor-docs/src/gantt/gantt-chart/managing-tasks.md

 ## Indent and Outdent

 Indent and Outdent of a task are used to update the level of task in the hierarchical order of the task.
-It can be performed by enabling the `EditSettings.AllowEditing` property.
+It can be performed by enabling the `GanttEditSettings.AllowEditing` property.

 `Indent` - Selected task can be indented to the level of task to the hierarchical order.
 It can be performed by using in-built context menu or toolbar items.
 It can also be invoked by using the `indent` method dynamically on any action like external button click.
 The following code example shows how to enable indent option in the Gantt chart.